microsoft/TypeScript-Handbook/pages/Advanced Types.md

 ```

 Note that this unwrapping inference only works on homomorphic mapped types.
-If the mapped type is not homomorphic you will have to explicitly give a type parameter to your unwrapping function.
+If the mapped type is not homomorphic you'll have to give an explicit type parameter to your unwrapping function.